Coherence and Quantum Stability of Relativistic Superfluid States: Introduction and summary

 In this context, it might seem to be a generic feature that finite density states of interacting degrees of freedom should undergo quantum breaking.
 Since this class of states does not correspond to Hamiltonian eigenstates, it is natural to expect their time evolution to be nontrivial, and that any classically initialized configuration becomes increasingly more quantum as time progresses.

 This, however, can be prevented by underlying symmetries.
 In this work, we will show that for a complex scalar field the presence of a conserved $U(1)$ charge allows for protected states.
-These protected configurations exhibit a stationary time evolution despite not being eigenstates of the Hamiltonian.
+In particular, we will study the quantum state, with coherent features, which corresponds to the homogeneous superfluid of massive self-interacting bosons.
+As we shall see, these protected configurations exhibit a stationary time evolution despite not being eigenstates of the Hamiltonian.
+Moreover, we will emphasize that a correct initialization of higher-order correlation functions (beyond the one-point function that fixes the initial background configuration) is essential for ensuring the stability of the background once quantum effects are taken into account.
+This follows from the fact that, in interacting theories, correlation functions satisfy an infinite hierarchy of coupled equations of motion.
+Consequently, the evolution of the background cannot be consistently decoupled from the initial conditions imposed on the connected part of higher-order correlators.